 An air dump solenoid valve must be teed into the air line between each height control valve and the air bag it controls.
-(See the Air Line Connection Diagram).
+(See the AIR LINE CONNECTION DIAGRAM).

-On the 200 Series, the air dump signal is on the yellow wires coming from the control panel.
-There is one connection at the front of the vehicle and one at the rear.
+On the 310 Series, the air dump signal comes from the manifold harness.
+The air dump harness plugs into the manifold harness and supplies one plug at the front and rear of the coach for air dump valves.
 A Tee adaptor is supplied with the control system.
 This will connect two dump valves to one harness connection at the front or rear of the vehicle.
-(Refer to ELECTRICAL CONNECTION DIAGRAM WITH SUSPENSION AIR DUMP.)
+(Refer to ELECTRI-CAL CONNECTION DIAGRAM WITH SUSPENSION AIR DUMP)